-God planted in our hearts a love for Him and love for others.
+God has planted in our hearts a love for Him and for others.
 We're capable of what no one before us could do - we can grow spiritually, and live victoriously.
-In Christ, we are the envy of the angels - new creations.
+In Christ we are the envy of the angels - new creations.

-Verse 18, "Now all things are of God, who has reconciled us to Himself through Jesus Christ..."
+Verse 18 tells us, "Now all things are of God, who has reconciled us to Himself through Jesus Christ..."

-Note, God doesn't need to be reconciled to us.
+Note God didn't need to be reconciled to us.
 He loves us.
 He's for us.
 He wants to forgive us.
 It's mankind who is at war with God.
 We're the hostiles.

 Yet Jesus died to make a way for us to return to God.
 He paid our penalty.
 He gained for us a pardon.
-"And (He) has given us the ministry of reconciliation..."

-Not only has Jesus united us with God - he's set us on a mission to bring other folks to Him as well.
-He reconciles us and makes us ministers of reconciliation.
+"And (He) has given us the ministry of reconciliation."
+Not only has Jesus united us with God, he's set us on a mission to bring other people to Him as well.
+He reconciles us, and makes us ministers of reconciliation.

-Paul continues, "That is, that God was in Christ reconciling

-the world to Himself, not imputing their trespasses to them, and has committed to us the word of reconciliation.
+"That is, that God was in Christ reconciling the world to Himself, not imputing their trespasses to them, and has committed to us the word of reconciliation.
 Now then, we are ambassadors for Christ, as though God were pleading through us: we implore you on Christ's behalf, be reconciled to God."
+Here's a mind-blower, On the cross God was in Christ dying to save you, now God is in you pleading for men to be saved!